What can be learned by not shooting down a North Korean missile

 - Pyongyang has never successfully tested such technology before

-(CNN)While the US said this week it would shoot down any North Korean missile that posed a threat, don't expect to see Pyongyang's next launch blasted out of the sky.
+(CNN)While the US has said it would shoot down any North Korean missile that posed a threat, don't expect to see Pyongyang's next launch blasted out of the sky.

-US Defense Secretary Ash Carter said Tuesday that if launches do not pose a risk to the US or an ally, "it may be more to our advantage... to gather intelligence from the flight."
+US Defense Secretary Ash Carter said on January 9 that if launches do not pose a risk to the US or an ally, "it may be more to our advantage... to gather intelligence from the flight."

 In his new year's address, North Korean dictator Kim Jong Un said the country had "entered the final stages of preparation for the test launch" of an intercontinental ballistic missile (ICBM) that could threaten the US mainland.

-This week, Pyongyang upped the threat, saying it could launch such a missile "at any time and anywhere."
+In early January, Pyongyang upped the threat, saying it could launch such a missile "at any time and anywhere."

 Intelligence gathering